kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 ### Risks and Mitigations

-The feature is isolated to a specific policy option `strict-cpu-reservation` under `cpuManagerPolicyOptions` and is protected by feature gate `CPUManagerPolicyAlphaOptions` or `CPUManagerPolicyBetaOptions` before the feature graduates to `Stable` i.e. enabled by default.
+The feature is isolated to a specific policy option `strict-cpu-reservation` under `cpuManagerPolicyOptions` and is protected by feature gate `CPUManagerPolicyBetaOptions` before the feature graduates to `Stable` i.e. enabled by default.

 Concern for feature impact on best-effort workloads, the workloads that do not have resource requests, is brought up.